cuspcapstone2019/tidal_wetland/README.md

 ## How the [name] tool is builts?
 The layout framwork of the tool is built by using [dojo](https://dojotoolkit.org/)

-the Map and function inside the map are built by using [Arcgis javascript API](https://developers.arcgis.com/javascript/).
+the Map and function inside the map are built by using [Arcgis Javascript API](https://developers.arcgis.com/javascript/).

 We used ArcGIS online portal to host all of our data, which have already been cleaned.